SDG 7 - Strategic Initiatives

 • Performance Requirements: Projects must be designed to optimize energy performance and minimize greenhouse emissions.

-Western currently has 13 LEED-certified buildings.
-Our newest building, the Ronald D. Schmeichel Building for Entrepreneurship and Innovation, is our first net-zero energy building.
+Western currently has 14 LEED-certified buildings.
+The newest completed building, the Ronald D. Schmeichel Building for Entrepreneurship and Innovation, was presented with the New Construction Award in the Green Building Excellence category by the Canada Green Building Council.

 Carbon & Energy Reduction